Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Herne Hill recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Herne Hill has recorded around 14 residential properties granted approval each year over the past five financial years.
-This totals an estimated 71 homes approved between FY-21 and FY-25.
-So far in FY-26, 2 approvals have been recorded.
-On average, 3.1 new residents arrive per dwelling constructed annually during this period.
+AreaSearch analysis of ABS building approval numbers shows Herne Hill recorded around 14 residential properties granted approval each year over the past five financial years, totalling an estimated 71 homes.
+In FY26 so far, 2 approvals have been recorded.
+An average of 3.1 new residents per year has arrived per dwelling constructed between FY21 and FY25.
+New homes are being built at an average value of $547,000, indicating a focus on the premium market with high-end developments.

 Frequently Asked Questions - Development